micobo-gmbh/micobo-Security-Token/README.md

 ## Code Coverage

-(Does not work when using 2 truffle configs, because of different solidity versions)

 Stop your local blockchain and start the coverage plugin with:

     truffle run coverage --temp /build/solcover --network development